-Open the browser of your Windows 10 system and go to the official website of Anaconda to download it, here is the link for the same.
+Open the browser of your Windows 10 or 11 system and go to the official website of Anaconda to download it, here is the link for the same.
 Scroll to the bottom, right-click on the Linux 64-Bit (x86) Installer, and copy its link.

 wget and paste the link, for example:

 Wait for some time until it won’t get completely downloaded on your system.
 The size of the script will be around 550 MB, thus it would take some time depending on the internet connection you have.

 5. Run the installer script